 I began reading the series shortly after the first book was available on Kindle.
 With nearly every book after that, I listened to it through Audible.

 Before the eighth book in the series, Armageddon came out on August 8, I pre-purchased the Kindle version.
 The Audible version will not be available until sometime later next month.
 I didn’t want to wait for the Audible version.

 As soon as I began reading it, I felt lost.
 There were things going on that made no sense to me.
 It was as though I had missed a book in the series.
 The thing is, I hadn’t.
 I listened to the seventh book in the series, Renegades.
 Why then was I reading about events that somehow took place between book 7 and book 8?
 I was a member of the Expeditionary Force By Craig Alanson Facebook group.
 I began scrolling down in the group’s posts and discovered I needed to first listen to Homefront, an audio drama based on the Expeditionary Force universe.

 It was news to me.
 When the audio drama was announced, it was implied this was a stand-alone story.
 I inferred I would not have to listen to the audio drama to keep up with the story.
 I was wrong.
 The audio drama was now described as book 7.5 in the series.

 To begin with, I didn’t want to use one of my Audible credits to buy a six-hour story.
 Almost all of the books I buy on Audible are at least ten hours in length.
 Most are much longer than that.
-Secondly, I didn’t want to partake of the audio drama because it didn’t appeal to me.
+Secondly, I didn’t want to partake in the audio drama because it didn’t appeal to me.
 I didn’t want to hear actors portray the characters I loved by anyone other than the great R.C.
 Bray.
 He’s the narrator of all the Audible books in the series.
 Although he’s voicing some of the characters, former Star Trek actors are voicing many of the other characters in Homefront.